sudippalash/role-creator/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-`role-creator` is a role management package of `Laravel` that provides options to manage role.
+`role-creator` is a role management package of `Laravel` that provides options to manage role for auth users.

 Note: This package is wrapper of `spatie/laravel-permission` package.